PLCnext/BusConductor/README.md

 ## Changing the local I/O update rate

-By default, I/O data is exhanged with local I/O modules every 50 ms. This can be changed, if required, using either PLCnext Engineer or (for applications that do not use PLCnext Engineer) by editing configuration files directly on the PLC:
+By default, I/O data is exhanged with local I/O modules every 500 µs.
+This can be changed, if required, using either PLCnext Engineer or (for applications that do not use PLCnext Engineer) by editing configuration files directly on the PLC:

 ### Using PLCnext Engineer

 - In PLCnext Engineer, double-click on the local I/O bus controller (e.g. "Axioline F") in the Project pane, click on the Settings tab, and select the "Update task" menu item.
 - Select a task from the drop-down list.
 Data will be exchanged with local I/O modules every time this task is executed.
-- If no task is selected, the I/O update rate defaults to 50 ms.
+- If no task is selected, the I/O update rate defaults to 500 µs.

 ### Without PLCnext Engineer